Nico Harrison

-Nico Tyrone Harrison (born December 28, 1972) is an American professional basketball executive in the National Basketball Association (NBA), who is currently the president of basketball operations and general manager of the Dallas Mavericks.
-Prior to that, Harrison was an executive at Nike, Inc., where he worked for 19 years.
-Harrison also had a five-year professional basketball playing career spanning stints in Belgium, Japan, the Continental Basketball Association, and Lebanon.
-Harrison played college basketball for the United States Army Black Knights at West Point as well as for the Montana State Bobcats.
+Nico Tyrone Harrison (born December 28, 1972) is an American professional basketball executive who was the president of basketball operations and general manager of the Dallas Mavericks of the National Basketball Association (NBA) from 2021 to 2025.

+After playing college basketball for the Army Black Knights and Montana State Bobcats, Harrison played professionally in Belgium, Japan, the International Basketball Association, and Lebanon for five years.
+In 2002, Harrison began a 19-year career at Nike, Inc., ultimately rising to the position of Vice President of North American basketball operations.

+In 2021, Harrison succeeded Donnie Nelson appointed as the general manager and president of basketball operations for the Dallas Mavericks.
+On the night of February 1–2, 2025, Harrison and Los Angeles Lakers general manager Rob Pelinka executed the Luka Dončić–Anthony Davis trade, one of the most controversial trades in NBA history.
+The trade was met with overwhelmingly negative reactions from Mavericks fans and media.

+On November 11, 2025, after receiving continued negativity from the Mavericks fan base following the team's sluggish start to the 2025–26 season, Mavericks governor Patrick Dumont announced Harrison's departure from the organization.

 Early life

-Harrison was born in Seattle, Washington and was raised in both Spokane, Washington and Tigard, Oregon.
-He is the son of Steve and Christie Harrison, and was the fourth of their five children.
-Harrison's parents divorced when he was five years old, which led him to split time between Washington and Oregon while growing up.
+Harrison was born on December 28, 1972 in Seattle, Washington.
+He is the son of Steve and Christie Harrison (née Martinez), and was the fourth of their five children.
+Harrison's parents divorced when he was five years old, and he split time between Spokane, Washington, and Tigard, Oregon, while growing up.
 As a child, Harrison played both American football and basketball, before shifting his focus solely to basketball in ninth grade.
-Harrison eventually decided to attend Tigard High School in Oregon, after determining it would be best for his ability to earn a basketball scholarship to attend college.
+Harrison attended Tigard High School after determining it would be his best opportunity to earn a college basketball scholarship.

 College career

-Army

-Over the final two years of his high school career, Harrison suffered a broken ankle and torn thumb cartilage, which prevented him from being able to play for a Pac-10 school, instead opting to enroll at West Point.
+Harrison struggled with injuries during his junior and senior seasons in high school, and West Point was the only school that continued to recruit him.
 In his freshman year of college in 1991, Harrison averaged 9.7 points and 3.8 rebounds per game for the Black Knights.

-Montana State
+He was selected to the Patriot League All-Freshman team in 1992.

-Following his first year at West Point, Harrison decided to transfer to Montana State University.
+After one year at West Point, Harrison transferred to Montana State University.
 Due to NCAA transfer rules, Harrison was required to sit out of the 1992-93 NCAA season.
-In three seasons with the Bobcats between 1993 and 1996, Harrison scored over 1000 points, averaging 12 points per game, 2.4 assists per game, and 4.2 rebounds per game.
-In his senior year in 1996, Harrison helped lead the Bobcats to the NCAA tournament.
+In three seasons with the Bobcats between 1993 and 1996, Harrison averaged 12 points, 2.4 assists, and 4.2 rebounds per game.
+In his senior year in 1996, Harrison averaged 13.7 points per game and helped lead the Bobcats to the NCAA tournament, where they were eliminated in the first round by Syracuse 88-55.
 Harrison was selected to the first team All-Big Sky Conference in each of his three years with the Bobcats.
-Harrison graduated with a degree in biological and medical sciences and was recognized for his academic successes, being named a two-time Arthur Ashe Jr. Scholar-Athlete award winner while at Montana State.
+Harrison graduated with a degree in biological and medical sciences and was a two-time Arthur Ashe Jr. Scholar-Athlete award winner.
 In 2015, Harrison was inducted into the Montana State Bobcats Hall of Fame.